The Road to Success is Paved with Accelerated Failures

-Yet ironically, when it comes to marketing, failure doesn’t faze me one bit.
-It’s what actually makes me more successful.
+When it comes to marketing, failure doesn’t faze me one bit.

 Let me explain …

-And I realized how valuable the lesson is to writers too.
+And I realized how valuable failures are to writers, too.

-According to Mark’s theory, the way to become truly successful is twofold:
+According to Mark’s theory, the way to become truly successful as a writer is twofold:

-- You must be willing to make mistakes (have failures).
+- You must be willing to make mistakes.

 - You need to make most of your mistakes in the beginning of your career, and then immediately correct them.